Thomas Bristow, PsyD

 Phone: (815) 836-5783

-I teach in the Masters in Clinical Mental Health Counseling program.
-In addition to teaching, my role in the program includes being the Practicum/Internship Coordinator for the masters' students.
+Welcome to Lewis!
+I am Dr. Kimberly Duris and I teach in the Masters in Clinical Mental Health Counseling program.
 Lewis' master's program in counseling offers students a hands-on approach to learning how to use practical counseling skills, focusing on real-life clinical scenarios and using experiential-based teaching practices in the classroom.
 I am a Licensed Clinical Professional Counselor (LCPC) and a Certified Alcohol and other Drug Abuse Counselor (CADC).
 My current area of clinical focus is on clinical supervision with master's-level counseling students and novice counselors.